yaohuaxin/HistomicsTK/README.rst

     :target: http://histomicstk.readthedocs.org/en/latest/?badge=latest
     :alt: Documentation Status

-HistomicsTK is a Python and REST API for the analysis of Histopathology images in association with clinical and genomic data.
+A Python and REST API for the analysis of Histopathology images in association with clinical and genomic data.

 .. image:: plugin_tests/data/histomicstk_web_analytics.png

 Histopathology, which involves the examination of thin-slices of diseased tissue at a cellular resolution using a microscope, is regarded as the gold